SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/datahandlers/use-builtin-datahandler.md

 so.envir: onsite
 ---

-# How to use an existing DataHandler
+# How to use an existing data handler

-Y can use a DataHandler to display a certain set of results retrieved through the web service.
+You can use a data handler to display a certain set of results retrieved through the web service.

 ## Identify handler in page.config

-If we plan to use a DataHandler, the handler should be identified in the page config.
+If we plan to use a data handler, the handler should be identified in the [page config][1].

 The below code adds the `ProjectEntityDataHandler` to the **Contact** page.